 Son incarcerated at a federal facility

 "My husband told me about an incident with a guard and I had no idea what to do.
-I found this service and they took it from there.
-Every form was filed on time.
-Every deadline was met.
-When the facility tried to delay things, the team knew exactly what to do.
+I found this service and they walked me through every step.
+Every form was ready to go.
+Every deadline was on my calendar.
+When the facility tried to delay things, the guidance I got told me exactly what to do.
 I didn't have to figure any of it out on my own."

 A wife from Ohio